Ankur-singh/Ankur-singh.github.io/pages/about.md

 Hi I am **{{ site.author.name }}**,

-Currently, I am pursuing my Masters at San Jose State University.
-I am also working as a Student Research Assistant under Prof. KaiKai Liu.
-Some of the technologies that I am working with are Jetson, Docker, YOLOv7, Triton Inference Server, ROS2, Camera sensors, etc.
+I am currently pursuing my Masters at San Jose State University while also working as a Student Research Assistant.
+My research primarily revolves around Federated Learning, where I conduct thorough examinations of research papers and implement innovative strategies.
+Specifically, my focus lies in enhancing Knowledge Distillation performance and applying Federated Learning techniques to regression problems.

+In addition, I have prior experience in deploying detection and segmentation models on edge devices.
+This involved working with a range of technologies such as Jetson, Docker, YOLOv8, Triton Inference Server, ROS2, and camera sensors.
+Through these experiences, I have gained proficiency in optimizing models for edge computing environments.

 Before coming to US, I have was working as a Team Lead (ML) at [Zoop.One](https://zoop.one/){:target="_blank"}.
 I helped develop various ML services like OCR Service, Document Scanner, Liveliness Service, etc. In the process of building these services, I build a phenomenal team of passionate ML Engineers.
 During my stint, I also improved the state of MLOps at Zoop.one by setting up best pactices, standarizing process, developing frameworks/tools for data collection, training, evaluation, and model deployment.
 It was quite a learning experience.